-The Castelli Free Aero Race cycling shorts live up to the innovative company’s vision.
-The July issue of Cycling Plus magazine had a head-to-head test of the top cycling shorts from 18 different manufacturers, and the Castelli Free Aero Race cycling short for men was named the “absolute best.”
+The Castelli Aero Race cycling shorts live up to the innovative company’s vision.
+Introduced in 2007, these shorts have been a mainstay in the cycling world for more than a decade.
+The accolades are many, including earning a spot on our own list of Best Cycling Shorts.
+Cycling Plus magazine has had a head-to-head test of the top cycling shorts from 18 different manufacturers, and the Castelli Free Aero Race cycling short for men was named the “absolute best” — a nice vote of confidence in addition to all the anecdotes from hardcore cyclists.
 At a steep $170-$200, they better be the best.